-1.4.6 Shareholders' meetings determine the role of the Nomination Committee and the manner in which its operation shall be carried out.
-The needs of the Company are to be taken into account when determining this role.

-Comment: In its determination of the operation of the Committee, shareholders may establish rules of procedure for the Committee or e.g. decide to delegate this task to the Board.
-Shareholders should preferably take a position on the arrangement of payments to the Committee and its authorisations, e.g. involving consultants in the execution of its duties.
+- 1.5.6 Shareholders' meetings determine the role of the Nomination Committee and the manner in which its operation shall be carried out.
+The needs of the Company are to be taken into account when determining this role. - Comment: In its determination of the operation of the Committee, shareholders may establish rules of procedure for the Committee or e.g. decide to delegate this task to the Board.
+Shareholders should preferably take a position on the arrangement of payments to the Committee and its authorisations, e.g. involcing consultants in the execution of its duties.
 Provided that the Committee has authorisations to do so, it should ensure the independence of such consultants.
-The same criteria shall apply to the assessment of the independence of consultants as to the assessment of the independence of Board members.

-- 1.5.71.4.7 The Nomination Committee shall propose candidates for membership of the Company's board before its AGM or a shareholders' meeting in which Board members are elected. - 1.5.81.4.8 The role of the Committee shall include: - assessing candidates for the Board-potential Directors based on qualifications, experience and knowledge.
+The same criteria shall apply to the assessment of the independence of consultants as to the assessment of the independence of Board members. - 1.5.7 The Nomination Committee shall propose candidates for membership on the Company's Board before its AGM or a shareholders' meeting in which Board members are elected. - 1.5.8 The role of the Committee shall include: - assessing candidates for the Board based on qualifications, experience and know-ledge.
 When making its assessment, it shall take into consideration the criteria laid down in Section 2.2 (Size and composition of the Board).
-It shall also consider the findings of the Board's performance assessment regarding the composition and competence of the Board's members. - evaluating the independence of potential Board members, in accordance with Section 2.3; - $\circ$ $\;$ addressing gender ratios on the Company's Board; ^{14} - preparing and submitting proposals, based on this assessment, on the election of Board Directors during the Company's AGM.
+It shall also consider the findings of the Board's performance assessment regarding the composition and competence of the Board's members;11

-See further on Board performance assessment in Section 2.6.
+11 See further on Board performance assessment in Section 2.6.